eriksilver/eriksilver.github.io/_drafts/2010-1-1-EXAMPLE-Markdown-and-html.md

 Content Cell  | Content Cell
 Content Cell  | Content Cell

+Unordered lists are started by using an asterisk, a dash or a plus sign (they can be mixed) and a space.
+Apart from that unordered lists follow the same rules as ordered lists:

+* bullet 1
++ bullet 2
+- bullet 3

 Here's an example of an image, which is included using Markdown:

 ![Geometric pattern with fading gradient]({{ site.baseurl }}/img/blocflix.png)